 We Care About You Like We Care About Our Own Families

-- Putting together all of the paperwork that is required to file an SSD claim.
+- Putting together all the paperwork that is required to file an SSD claim;

 - Handling all communication with the SSA and other interested parties so you don’t have to.

-Overcoming obstacles in the pursuit of SSD benefits can be exhausting, but we have experience in these matters and are prepared to stand up for your rights.
+Overcoming obstacles in the pursuit of SSD benefits can be exhausting, but our legal team at Crumley Roberts has vast experience in these matters and is prepared to stand up for you from the application to appeal.